-- Publishing of information, responding to information requests, complaints procedure: International Marketing and Communications Manager.
+- Publishing of information, responding to information requests, complaints procedure: Strategic Initiatives Manager.

 - Provision of information for publication and information in response to requests: Administrative Support Officer

-- Review and update of this policy: Chief Operating Officer
+- Review and update of this policy: Strategic Initiatives Manager, to be approved by the Chief Operating Officer following the Annual Review.

 This document was created: May 1, 2015.